-- 3.3 Council is recommended to approve the following policy for loans fund advances: - For loans fund advances made before 1 April 2016, the policy will for all loans fund advances to be repaid by the annuity method, by the appropriate write off period (based upon useful asset lives, following the agreed Council policy). - Recognising that the Council has forward capital expenditure plans and has already committed to that plan and the revenue implications of that plan, the policy for loans fund advances made from 1 April 2016 to 31 March 2021 the policy will be to mainly repay loans fund advances by the annuity method (with a write off period based upon useful asset lives) unless an alternative method is more appropriate.
-Advances will be considered on a case by case basis to determine the method to be used.
+- 3.3 Council is recommended to approve the following policy for loans fund advances: - For loans fund advances made before 1 April 2016, the policy will for all loans fund advances to be repaid by the annuity method, by the appropriate write off period (based upon useful asset lives, following the agreed Council policy). - Recognising that the Council had forward capital expenditure plans and was already committed to that plan and the revenue implications of that plan, the policy for loans fund advances made from 1 April 2016 to 31 March 2021 was to mainly repay loans fund advances by the annuity method (with a write off period based upon useful asset lives) unless an alternative method is more appropriate.

-- For loans fund advances made after 1 April 2021, the policy for the repayment of loans advances will be to apply the following options, selecting the most suitable method from the list below for each individual advance. - Asset life method loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method.
-It is likely that the equal instalment method will be used; - Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream. - 3.4 The annuity rate applied to the loans fund repayments is based on historic interest rates and is currently 9%. - 3.5 Table C in Appendix 6 details the loans fund repayment profile for 2020/21 onwards based on the balance outstanding at 1 April 2020 and capital expenditure plans 2020/21 to 2030/31 as per Table A.
+- For loans fund advances made after 1 April 2021 (i.e. commencing 2021/22), the policy for the repayment of loans advances is to apply the following options, selecting the most suitable method from the list below for each individual advance. - Asset life method loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method.
+It is likely that the equal instalment method will be used; - Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream. - 3.4 The annuity rate applied to the loans fund repayments is based on historic interest rates and is currently 9%. - Table C in Appendix 6 details the loans fund repayment profile for 2021/22 onwards based on the balance outstanding at 1 April 2021 and capital expenditure plans 2021/22 to 2031/32 as per Table A.